rdkcentral/firebolt-certification-suite/cypress/support/step_definitions/dynamicCalls.md

 - For get method response validation `method`, `validationJsonPath` and `content`.
 - `setValidationJsonPath` and `setContent` are optional while doing error content validation.

+## '(.+)' platform (triggers|does not trigger) '(.\*?)' event(?: with '(.+)')?

+#### Purpose: Validating the event response aligns with the expected response which will typically be configured by the dynamic object with a json path to validate.

 ### Examples:

-- `And 'Firebolt' platform responds to '1st party app' get API`
+- `And 'Firebolt' platform triggers '3rd party app' event`
-- `And 'Firebolt' platform responds to '3rd party app' get API`
+- `And 'Firebolt' platform does not trigger '3rd party app' event`
-- `And 'Firebolt' platform responds to '1st party app' set API`
+- `And 'Firebolt' platform triggers '1st party app' event`
-- `And 'Firebolt' platform responds to '1st party app' 'CLOSEDCAPTION_SETTINGS' set API with 'INVALID_TYPE_PARAMS'`
+- `And 'Firebolt' platform triggers '1st party app' event with 'INVALID_TYPE_PARAMS'`

-## '(.+)' platform (triggers|does not trigger) '(.\*?)' event(?: with '(.+)')?

-**Purpose:** Performing a event validation against the source of truth

 ### Params: